almaan/stereoscope/README.md

 st-hippo2.tsv

 ```
-#### 2.3 Data Fromatting
+#### 2.3 Data Formatting
 The output from the subsampling and the ST-data we provided you with are given in the correct formats,
 hence you will not have to do any additional work.
-However, we will briefly describe what type of files are required and
-how they should be formatted in order to run `stereoscope` :
+However, we will briefly describe what type of files are required and how they should be formatted in order to run `stereoscope` :

+* **Spatial Transcriptomics (ST) Count Data**
+  * Alt1 - a `.tsv` file with spots as rows and genes as columns
+  * Alt2 - a `.h5ad` file with capture locations as observations (rows) and genes as variables (columns)
-* **Single Cell Count Data File** - a `.tsv` file with cells as rows and genes as columns, each cell (row) should have a unique label
+* **Single Cell Count Data File**
+  * Alt1 - a `.tsv` file with cells as observations (rows) and genes as variables (columns), each cell (row) should have a unique label
+  * Alt2 - a `.h5ad` file with cells as rows and genes as columns.
+Cell type annotations can be read from this file as well, and should then be put in the `.obs` slot.
+See Alt2 below for more information.
-* **Single Cell Annotation Data** - a `.tsv` file with the same rownames as the count data file, either with one single column
+* **Single Cell Annotation Data**
+  * Alt1 - a `.tsv` file with the same rownames as the count data file, either with one single column
-  listing the annotations, or multiple columns where the column containing the labels should be named 'bio_celltype'
+  listing the annotations, or multiple columns where the column containing the labels should be named 'bio_celltype**.
-* **Spatial Transcriptomics (ST) Count Data** - a tsv file containing with spots as rows and genes as columns

-_Note: We are planning to add support for `h5ad` files, but are awaiting a somewhat more standardized format for spatial data_
+  * Alt2 - use labels from `.h5ad` file.
+Make sure your labels are located in the `.obs` slot and then use the flat `--label_colname KEY` to indicate what the key to access these labels is (i.e., `KEY`).

+**NOTE** : The `h5ad` support is still in beta.
+If you are experiencing any problems, we'd be tremendously happy if you'd let us know by posting an issue!

 Some additional things to keep in mind are:
 * Make sure that your ST and single cell data use the same gene identifiers.
-For example, having one set using _ENSEMBL_ ids while
-  the other one has _HGNC_ gene symbols will raise an error.
+For example, if one set uses _ENSEMBL_ ids while the other one uses _HGNC_ gene symbols, this will raise an error.
 However as long as the ids match, `stereoscope` is agnostic to the type of identifiers used.
 * Do **not normalize** your data - the model relies on using raw count data, your gene counts should thus always be
   integer numbers.
+* When using `h5ad` files, the index values of the `var` and `obs` slots will be used as gene (`var.index`) and capture location (`obs.index`) identifiers.

 ## 3. Analysis